kailasnv/yt-terminal/README.md

 ### yt-terminal

-Play Audio/song from youtube directly in terminal.
-No browser/app needed.
+Just playing Audio/song from youtube directly in terminal.
+No browser/app & no authentication needed.

 #### install & usage